Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Process.st is a platform for creating and managing standard operating procedures (SOPs).
 It simplifies the documentation process so that employees at all levels can understand and follow standardized work processes without stress.

-Process.st utilizes checklists to guide employees through each step of a workflow and ensure that critical tasks are completed consistently and correctly.
+Process.st utilizes checklists to guide your staff through each step of the workflow and ensure that critical tasks are completed consistently and correctly.

 Control Plan: Documents how the enhanced process will be monitored over time, specifying who is responsible for oversight and outlining actions to take if performance deviates from established standards.